 Jean-Claude, Marcel, Paul and myself: craftsmen from the outset.
 Our hands are the raw material of our winegrowing profession, just as grapes are the raw material of wine.

-At our domain, these two materials have been in contact unceasingly; they remind us of the past, anchor us to the reality of the present and launch us towards the future.” – Eric Janin
+In our estate, these two materials have been in contact incessantly; they remind us of the past, anchor us to the reality of the present and launch us towards the future.

 Domaine Louis Boillot & Fils